Posted by Dr. Julian De Silva | June 26th, 2023

 In particular, cold therapy can be applied in several ways such as using coolant sprays, ice packs, ice massage, ice baths, and whirlpools.

 When used to treat injuries at home, cold or cool therapy refers to remedies involving frozen peas or gel and ice packs left in the freezer until needed.
-Interestingly, this remains one of the most basic, yet time-tested remedies for managing swelling and pain.
+Interestingly, this remains one of the most basic, yet time-tested remedies for manageing swelling and pain.

 Specifically speaking, cold therapy can reduce swelling, which is linked to pain.
 Hence, cold therapy can decrease one’s sensitivity to pain.
 Cold therapy can also work when one wants to manage swelling with pain, especially those around tendons and joints.